cloudmesh/cloudmesh-google/README-bigquery.md

 ## Objective

+Develop

+1. Provide a survey and comparision of cloud providers and services that offer big query like features
+2. Provide a Cloudmesh API that can be used to interact with multiple cloud providerd that offer big query like features.
+1. Provide Cloudmesh command(s) to interact with multiple cloud providers that offer google big query like features.

-Develop Cloudmesh commands to interact with Google BigQuery, a google provided cloud based datawarehouse solution
+Google BigQuery is a a google provided cloud based datawarehouse solution.

 ## Motivation